 Classroom 6 is in use since January 2018.
 At the 8th of May 2018 a multipurpose hall, is opened (meant for lunch, parents meetings and school parties).
 In 2019 furnished with benches and tables.
 Classroom 7 is in use since Januari 2019 and the last classroom (number 8) since Januari 2020.

-Click here for a photo impression of the construction of the Jamilo School until this moment
+Click here for a photo impression of the construction of the Jamilo School

 It was autumn 2006 when we, (Jan and Ineke Dalm) visited our daughter (Marjolijn), who was doing a project in Kenya for her education.
 During our visit we were touched by the suffering of orphans due to AIDS.
 We saw a lot of children who fall between the cracks, children who don’t get to go to school and don’t learn how to read or write, with a lack of care, badly fed, barely dressed and without any medical care.
 These children barely have the opportunity to develop themselves.
 Furthermore, we found dilapidated schools, that barely had any facilities and had over-crowded classes.
 These schools were often so poor, that even for the children who are able to go to school, it is impossible to learn anything.....